dydra/replication.js/README.md

-They rely on the RDF-specific implementation in implement RDF instance identifiers and IndexedDB key functions to govern the relation between data model entities and their remote RDF representation.
+They rely on the RDF-specific implementation to implement RDF instance identifiers and IndexedDB key functions to govern the relation between data model entities and their remote RDF representation.